Frequently Asked Questions

 A: The Law Firm of Amy R. Turos offers a variety of options for payment as well as a payment plan.
 We are happy to discuss our affordable options as well as your needs upfront.

 Q: Where do you practice Family Law?

-A: We primarliry serve Portage, Trumbull and Summit Counties with extended services in Geageau County.
+A: We are located in Garrettsville, and primarily serve Portage, Trumbull and Summit Counties, though we do provide services in Geauga County.